splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 #SC4S_DEST_SPLUNK_HEC_TLS_VERIFY=no
 ```

+*NOTE*: While optional, until the final mechanism for mounted volumes in containers is released, do _not_ skip the download (wget) steps in
+the configuration steps below.
+Ensure these three files are in place in the directory specified, even if there is no intent to modify them.

 ## Configure index destinations for Splunk

 Log paths are preconfigured to utilize a convention of index destinations that is suitable for most customers.
-This step is optional to allow customization of index destinations.
+This step is optional to allow

-* Download the latest context.csv file to a directory ``/opt/sc4s/default/``
+customization of index destinations.

+* Create a directory (e.g. ``/opt/sc4s/default/`` ).
+Make sure the local directory references in the unit file above (the ``-v`` arguments)
+match the directory you created above.
+From this directory, execute the following to download the latest index context file:

 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/splunk_index.csv